Right of private defence under the Bharatiya Nyaya Sanhita

 Law has been really generous for giving us the right of private defense.
 On one hand, the law suggests that we cannot do any wrong.
 We cannot kill someone.
 But on the other hand, the law suggests that if that other person is trying to kill you or if someone is trying to harm you, then whatever you do to defend yourself for that particular act alone, you will not be held guilty.
 Therefore, any act done so as to protect yourself and you did so as to defend yourself, for that particular act you wont be held guilty and that would be covered under this act.

-The right of private defense is being covered from Section 96 to 106.
-It has been clearly stated under Section 96 that nothing is an offense which is done in the exercise of right of private defense.
-So defending yourself and you do an act so as to defend yourself.
-Nothing would be considered as an offense, as clearly stated under 96.
-You must keep in mind that this is a right of private defense is available only when there is a reasonable apprehension of receiving an injury.
+The right of private defence is now covered from Section 34 to Section 44 of the BNS, 2023 (formerly Sections 96 to 106 IPC).
+Section 34 (formerly Section 96 IPC) clearly states that nothing is an offence which is done in the exercise of the right of private defence.
+So if you do an act in order to defend yourself, nothing done in that exercise is treated as an offence.
+You must keep in mind that this right is available only when there is a reasonable apprehension of receiving an injury.

-Under Section 97, which says that every person has a right to defend his own body or the body of another person or to the property (both movable or immpvable) of himself or another persons.
-Everyone has the right to defend the property against an act which is an offense falling under the definition of theft, robbery, mischief or criminal trespass, or even an attempt to do all the above things.
-In this case, a person has the right to defend the property, however, of himself or of any other person.
+Section 35 (formerly Section 97 IPC) says that every person has a right to defend his own body, or the body of another person, and the property (whether movable or immovable) of himself or of any other person.
+A person may defend property against an act which is an offence falling under the definition of theft, robbery, mischief or criminal trespass, or even an attempt to commit any of these.

 1. By the reason of youth.